Survey of Data-driven Newsvendor: Unified Analysis and Spectrum of Achievable Regrets: Introduction

 For Newsvendor, the notion of $(\beta,\gamma,\zeta)$-clustered distributions captures how far an action $a$ can deviate from the optimal action $a^*$, based on how far away $F(a)$ is from the critical quantile $q$.
 Data-driven Newsvendor algorithms typically provide a guarantee on $|F(\ha)-q|$ for their action $\ha$, and hence~\eqref{eqn:clustered} would imply a guarantee on $|\ha-a^*|$, affecting the regret.

 Constraint~\eqref{eqn:clustered} is most restrictive and leads to the smallest regrets when $\beta=0$.
 Technically, $\beta=0$ can be satisfied for any distribution with a density at $a^*$, that is lower-bounded by $\gamma$ for a sufficiently small $\zeta$, a notion studied in past works \citep{besbes2013implications,lin2022data}.
-However, our notion is based on the CDF instead of the minimum density, and we show that it is the correct notion for explaining how regrets compare across commonly-used distributions at different values of $n$ (see our simulations in \Cref{sec:simulation}).
+However, our notion is based on the CDF instead of the minimum density, and we will show that it is the "correct" notion for making data-size-dependent comparisons that explain how empirical regrets compare across commonly-used distributions (see our simulations in \Cref{sec:simulation}).

 Meanwhile, a distribution whose CDF has a discrete jump at $a^*$ can only be captured by $\beta=\infty$, leading to the slowest convergence rates on regret.
 For every intermediate value in $(0,\infty)$, we also construct a distribution that can only be captured by a $\beta$ at least that value, in \Cref{apx:full_spectrum_egs}.